• Skip to primary navigation

 Unlike other minestrone recipes, Ligurian minestrone doesn’t usually have a soffritto as a base (finely chopped onions, celery and carrots sautéed in olive oil).
 In some versions, all the veggies are just cooked together.
 I followed a recipe that involved just sautéeing the leeks and then I added all the other ingredients.

-If you’re not vegetarian a delicious addition to minestrone is to add a parmigiano rind to the soup.
-This really adds a lovely flavour.
-But since parmigiano is made with animal rennet, it’s not suitable for vegetarians.
-The same goes for traditional pesto as it has parmigiano or pecorino in it.
-However, there are versions with vegetarian cheese and you can make it without cheese too.
+But, since Italian Parmigiano Reggiano is made with animal rennet, it’s not suitable for vegetarians.
+The same goes for traditional pesto as it has Parmigiano or pecorino in it.
+However, you can use a vegetarian parmesan cheese and you can make it without cheese too.

 Let me know what you think.